 Your kitchen may be spotless, but if I walk into it and see small appliances completely lining the back of the counter, it’s going to immediately feel messy to me.
 I need to have clear kitchen counters.
-The only things I have on my counters are my mixer (if I had a cupboard big enough, it would not be on my counter), three canisters, a utensil crock, bottle drying rack, a bottle warmer, and a toaster oven.
-Blenders, toasters, cutting boards, cookbooks, fruit baskets, bread baskets, etc. do not need to be on counters.
+The only things I have on my counters are my mixer, three canisters, a utensil crock, bottle drying rack, a bottle warmer, and a toaster oven.
+Blenders, cutting boards, cookbooks, bread baskets, etc. do not need to be on counters.
 Find a home easily accessible in a cupboard and store them there.
 The only exception is if you actually use said item every day.
 Do know I’m counting down the days until that ugly bottle rack and bottle warmer can be off my counters.
 Since we need them every three hours, I can’t justify hiding them away just yet.

 Hang a shelf for your cookbooks.
 You can actually use these as kitchen decor.
 Make sure you don’t have so many cookbooks that your shelf looks cluttered, though.
 That completely defeats the purpose.
 If that’s the case and you can’t get rid of any, only keep the ones you always use out and store the rest in a cupboard.
 We cut our own shelves and bought the hardware from Lowes for a cheap and easy DIY project.